pulse-framework/pulse/README.md

 }
 ```

-Inside pulse the index is simply an ordered array of primary keys for which data is built from.
+Inside pulse the groups is simply an ordered array of primary keys for which data is built from.
 This makes it easy and efficient to sort and move and filter data, without moving or copying the original.

-If you do not define an index when collecting data there is a default index named 'default' that contains everything that was collected without an index present (coming soon).
+If you do not define a group when collecting data there is a default group named 'default' that contains everything that was collected without an group present (coming soon).

 You can now get data using `mapCollection()`